‘Queer Eye’ Star Tan France Dishes On Ariana Grande & Pete Davidson’s Upcoming Wedding

 Pete Davidson and Ariana Grande have not shared any details about their upcoming wedding.
-However, Queer Eye star, Tan France, says he doesn’t think that the Saturday Night Live funny man will wear a tux to the event.
+However, Queer Eye star Tan France says he doesn’t think that the Saturday Night Live funny man will wear a tux to the event.

 According to a July 18 report by Entertainment Tonight, Tan France weighed in on what he expects from Pete Davidson and Ariana Grande’s future wedding.
 The TV star claims that he would love to see Pete wearing something that suits his own unique personality, which likely won’t be the traditional tuxedo.